mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-proudct-proposal.md

 The **Personalized letter** serves as a way to tie the context of the last and next conversations you plan on having with the sponsor.
 This introductory part of the document should be short, and deal more with building a trusted relationship than deep content.

 The **Rundown** serves as a single page document that is broad in scope, but laser sharp on the important details.
 Think of it as the bullet points that you want your counterpart to use to go persuade a boss, or a board/advisors.
 It is different from an abstract because those tend to be very short (and academic), and it is also different from an Executive Summary because those tend to focus more on the financial aspect.
-I want to avoid focussing on the financial upside because it is premature optimization ([the root of all evil](http://www.paulgraham.com/knuth.html)) - in time, it will come if you build something valuable that people want.
+I want to avoid focussing on the financial upside because it is a premature optimization ([the root of all evil](http://www.paulgraham.com/knuth.html)) - in time, it will come if you build something valuable that people want.

 The **Outline of work** gives a sense of the sequence of steps you plan on taking to deliver the first few months of work.
 Even if you are a startup and don't know exactly where you are going, it is a good idea to spend at least a few hours initially (and periodically after) to think carefully about sequencing important pieces of work.
 Agile or not, anticipating the future is smart, as long as you don't fool yourself into thinking that you have perfect foresight and avoid the trap of thinking in terms of "late" or "missed deadlines".